Kobzol/surveys/surveys/2024-annual-survey/questions.md

 >
 > Would be useful for leadership to understand the community's fears.

+### Please share your assessment of the following statements on Rust employment.

+Type: matrix (optional)

+Statements:

+- It is easy for qualified applicants to find jobs that use Rust for the majority of programming
+- Existing Rust jobs are attractive

+Rating:

+- Agree
+- Neither agree nor disagree
+- Disagree

+> **justification**
+>
+> The flip side of the question asking whether the respondent's company plans on hiring Rust developers, we
+> want to know how respondents feel the level of demand for and quality of Rust jobs are.

 ## About you

 See [who](./design/who.md).

 Your responses to the following questions will help our reviewers conduct cohort analyses and help us better understand the Rust community.
 Please answer according to your comfort level.

 ### Do you consider yourself a member of a group that is underrepresented or marginalized in technology?